Founder & Co-Owner

 Yoga Director & Co-Owner

 In my twenties I lived in Australia, where my exploration and newfound love of yoga came into being with a beautiful little yoga book by Jessie Chapman.
-After some much needed guidance from amazingly gifted teachers, my journey commenced and since 2004 I’ve studied with many schools of yoga including the YTTC, Birthlight, Core Strength Vinyasa Yoga and Yogabuddies.
+After some much needed guidance from amazingly gifted teachers, my journey commenced and since 2004 I’ve studied with many schools of yoga including the YTTC, Birthlight, Core Strength Vinyasa Yoga and Yogabuddies and the Active Birth Centre.
 Now a mum of two, I have a deep passion for empowering and educating women and couples who are preparing for the birthing process and parenthood.

 I am a registered Senior Yoga Teacher and the Course Director of Flow Academy's 200hr Teacher Training Program.
-Having completed my 300hr teaching certification with Shiva Rea, my students can expect a Prana Flow® inspired practice that is deep, challenging, laughter-infused and non-competitive.
+Having been a student of Shiva Rea since 2010, my students can expect a Prana Flow® inspired practice that is deep, challenging, laughter-infused and non-competitive.
 My classes will leave you feeling invigorated, open and grounded with a deeper connection to all the things that form YOU!